Reginald Koettlitz

 Reginald Koettlitz (1860–1916) was a British physician and polar explorer.
 He participated in the Jackson–Harmsworth expedition to Franz Josef Land and in the Discovery Expedition to Antarctica.

 Early life

 Reginald Koettlitz was born on 23 December 1860 in Ostend.
 His father was a Lutheran minister, and his mother was English.
 He was educated at Dover College and later Guy's Hospital in London, where he received training as a physician.
 He practiced medicine near Dover.

 Exploration

 In 1894, Koettlitz joined the Jackson–Harmsworth expedition to Franz Josef Land in the Arctic, as physician and geologist.
 On returning to Dover, brought back a polar bear, which is still in the Dover Museum.
 Koettlitz Island (Ketlitsa Ostrova) – a low-lying island in the British Channel in the Franz Josef Land archipelago – is named after him.
+While on the expedition, he was also called on to treat the captain of the expedition's ship Windward.
+Koettlitz discovered that the captain had syphilis.